-The Bonvoy Brilliant perks I haven’t used
+The card perks that I haven’t used

-Personally I find the Marriott Bonvoy Brilliant Card to be extremely worthwhile.
+Personally, I find the Marriott Bonvoy Brilliant Card to be extremely worthwhile.
 While the card has a $450 annual fee, the $300 annual Marriott travel credit is more or less worth face value, so to me the card is really only costing me ~$150 per year.

 The following links will direct you to the rates and fees for mentioned American Express Cards.
 These include: Marriott Bonvoy Brilliant™ American Express® Card (Rates & Fees).